Understanding Workfront and SAML users

 This article focuses specifically on Workfront and SAML and does not cover other SSO authentication methods such as AD and LDAP.

-Workfront credentials are stored in the Workfront database where the User's email address is their Workfront username and their Workfront password is also stored.
-These credentials are replicated into the preview and configurable sandboxes.
+Workfront credentials are stored in the Workfront database, where the user's email address is their Workfront username.
+Their Workfront password is also stored.
+These credentials are replicated in the Preview and Custom Refresh Sandboxes.

-With this option checked the User is only allowed to login via SAML.
-When they go to the Workfront URL, they will be automatically redirected to the SAML system asking for their SAML username and password.
+With this option checked, the user is only allowed to log in via SAML.
+When they go to the Workfront URL, they are automatically redirected to the SAML system asking for their SAML username and password.